(Photo Credit: Pexels)

-3. Focus On What You Need From The Car
+3. Focus on What You Need from the Car

-In this case, branding plays a part too.
+Don't forget, branding plays a part too.
 If you want to save as much money as possible then Japanese/Korean cars would be the ideal type for you compared to Continental cars.
 Size of the car will also affect the price.

 It will be a little more pricier when a Japanese-make MPV is compared to a Japanese-make hatchback.
 Hence, choose your car wisely and eliminate all the extra features that you might not even need in a car and you will soon realise you're becoming more budget-savvy in terms of the products you purchase in the future.

-4. Do a thorough check on the car
+4. Do a Thorough Check on the Car\

 If you do find that the car have certain issues not mentioned by the dealer at the point of purchase, head back down to the dealers to address the issues and settle it in a peaceful manner.
 In an event that the dealers are defensive, there is something called the lemon law for you to act as a lawyer for yourself.
 Lemon law basically protects consumers against defective goods, including used cars, that requires repair work or replacement of parts.